Mental Health Medication Management Services

 Medically, we treat adults, ages 18 to 65, with a variety of psychiatric issues including depression, anxiety, bipolar disorder, PTSD, ADHD (diagnostic evaluation by a psychologist required for ADHD treatment), adjustment disorders, and other mood disorders.
 We do not treat thought/psychotic disorders such as schizophrenia.
 To receive the best possible care we encourage all patients receiving psychiatric medical care to also receive counseling and in some circumstances we may require it.
 Our medical provider will work closely with your counselor to ensure the best possible care.

-Appointments for medication services are available Monday through Thursday from 8:30 AM – 4:00 PM.
+Appointments for medication services are available on Mondays and Tuesdays from 8:30 AM – 4:00 PM.

 Initial Evaluation Session